-In addition, the Company's Sri Lankan subsidiary, Virtusa (Private) Limited, is operating under a 12-year income tax holiday arrangement that is set to expire on March 31, 2019 and requires Virtusa (Private) Limited to meet certain job creation and investment criteria by March 31, 2013.
-During the fiscal year ended March 2013, the Company believes it has fulfilled its hiring and investment commitments and is eligible for tax holiday through March 2019.
+In addition, the Company's Sri Lankan subsidiary, Virtusa (Private) Limited, is operating under a 12-year income tax holiday arrangement that is set to expire on March 31, 2019 and required Virtusa (Private) Limited to meet certain job creation and investment criteria by March 31, 2014.
+During the fiscal year ended March 2014, the Company believes it has fulfilled its hiring and investment commitments and is eligible for tax holiday through March 2019.
 The current agreement provides income tax exemption for all export business income.
-As of March 31, 2013, we believe we met the job creation target.
-We have submitted the required support to the Board of Investment and are awaiting confirmation.
-At March 31, 2013, we believe the Company is eligible for the entire 12-year tax holiday.
+The Company has submitted the required support to the Board of Investment and is awaiting confirmation.
+At March 31, 2014, the Company believes it is eligible for the entire 12-year tax holiday.

-The effect of the India and Sri Lanka income tax holidays was to reduce the overall tax provision and increase both net income and diluted net income per share in the fiscal years ended March 31, 2013, 2012 and 2011 by \$5,647, \$5,064 and \$4,565, respectively, and by \$0.22, \$0.20 and \$0.18, respectively.
-The India STP tax holiday, which expired on March 31, 2011 for the Chennai STP, and expired on March 31, 2010 for the Hyderabad STP, increased net income and diluted net income per share in the fiscal years ended March 31, 2011 and 2010 by \$954 and \$1,564 and by \$0.04 and \$0.07 respectively.
+The India and Sri Lanka income tax holidays reduced the overall tax provision and increased both net income and diluted net income per share in the fiscal years ended March 31, 2014, 2013 and 2012 by \$4,513, \$5,647 and \$5,064, respectively, and by \$0.17, \$0.22 and \$0.20, respectively.
+As of March 31, 2013, two SEZ tax holidays in Chennai and Hyderabad, India are subject to a partial expiration of fifty percent of their tax benefits.
+The partial expiration of SEZ tax holidays in Chennai and Hyderabad, respectively, negatively impacted net income and diluted net income per share in the fiscal year ended March 31, 2014, by \$749 and \$1,540 or \$0.03 and \$0.06, respectively.

 The Company intends to indefinitely reinvest all of its accumulated and future foreign earnings outside the United States.
-At March 31, 2013, the Company had \$129 million of unremitted earnings from foreign subsidiaries and approximately \$53 million of cash and short-term investments that would otherwise be available for potential distribution, if not indefinitely reinvested.
+At March 31, 2014, the Company had \$158,757 of unremitted earnings from foreign subsidiaries and approximately \$79,096 of cash and short-term investments that would otherwise be available for potential distribution, if not indefinitely reinvested.
 Due to the various methods by which such earnings could be repatriated in the future, the amount of taxes attributable to the undistributed earnings are dependent on circumstances existing if and when remittance occurs and is not practically determinable.

 Due to the geographical scope of the Company's operations, the Company is subject to tax examinations in various jurisdictions.
 The Company's ongoing assessments of the more-likely-than-not outcomes of these examinations and related tax positions require judgment and can increase or decrease the Company's effective tax rate, as well as impact the Company's operating results.
 The specific timing of when the resolution of each tax position will be reached is uncertain.
 The Company does not believe that the outcome of any ongoing examination will have a material effect on its consolidated financial statements within the next twelve months.
 The Company's major taxing jurisdictions include the United States, the United Kingdom, India and Sri Lanka.
-In the United States, the Company remains subject to examination for all tax years ended after March 31, 2011.
+In the United States, the Company remains subject to examination for all tax years ended after March 31, 2012.
 In the foreign jurisdictions, the Company generally remains subject to examination for tax years ended after March 31, 2005.